 We’re here for you – and so are other parents

-Whatever you’re feeling, if you’re having a bad day or need a bit of inspiration, please remember that you’re far from alone.
+Whatever you’re feeling, if you’re having a bad day or need a bit of inspiration, please remember that you’re not alone.
 Don’t forget that there is help and support out there for you.

-It can be hard to get to grips with all the information about your child’s asthma, particularly when they’re first diagnosed, or when they’re going through the process of being diagnosed.
-When you just want to know how to help your child, feeling confused can be frustrating.
+It can be hard to get to grips with all the information about your child’s asthma, particularly when they’re first diagnosed, or going through the process of being diagnosed.
 Our section on diagnosis has lots of useful information.
-And remember to always ask your child’s GP or asthma nurse if you’re unsure about something.
+And remember, no question is a silly question.
+If you're unsure about something always ask your child’s GP or asthma nurse.
 If there’s anything you don’t understand, call our Helpline on 0300 222 5800 (Mon – Fri, 9am – 5pm) and speak to one of our friendly, expert asthma nurses.

 Seek advice from your GP